 |Fig. 7.
 A strong signal in txtest mode.|

 Table 4 shows the noise floor at different distances from the carrier as evaluated from figure 7.

 Offset Noise floor (kHz) (dBc/Hz) 10 96 20 99 50 101 100 106 200 108Table 4.
 Reciprocal mixing.

-How to install the rtl-sdr library for Linrad under Linux.The performance demonstrated on this page is obtained with a slightly modified version of rtl-sdr which can be installed like this:
+How to install the rtl-sdr library for Linrad under Linux.The performance demonstrated on this page is obtained with a slightly modified version of the rtl-sdr library in July 2012.

 The modified code for rtlsdr disables the AGC in the RTL2832 chip and uses the different gain controls in a way that optimizes the noise figure at high gain settings and the dynamic range at low gain settings.